asutton/beaker-akron/beaker/core/README.md

-This language feature provides support for declaring variables, constants, and functions.
-Note that this feature does not define any concrete types or, expressions.
-The facilities here are common to every language that works with objects and functions.
+# Core language features

+This language feature provides support for declaring and initializing variables and defining functions and their associated operations: accessing stored values and calling functions with arguments.

+This feature is not "complete" in the sense that it cannot be used without other language features.
+This feature set is primary intended to provide support for

 ## Types

-This feature exposes two types:
+This feature exposes three types:

+### `void` type

+The `void` type represents the type of expressions that do not compute values.
+It is not an object type; it cannot be used to declare variables or parameters.
+This is because there is no `void` value that can be stored in an object.

 ### Reference types

-    ref t
+    t&

-The type `ref t` is a reference to a stored object.
-This is similar to a pointer type, except that that the set of operations on `ref t` are identical to those of `t.
+The type `t&` is a reference to a stored object.

 ### Function types

     (t1, t2, ..., tn) -> t

-The type of a function taking $n$ arguments of various type and returning an object of type `t.
+The type of a function taking $n$ arguments of various type and returning a value type `t`.
+The parameters and return types may be references.

-    (t1, t2, *) -> t

-A variadic function type accepts an unnamed variadic argument list after its last declared parameter.
-See the variadic feature for types and expressions that can be used to access variadic argument lists.

 ## Expressions

+This feature defines a number of expressions related to the types above.

+### `void` expressions

+    `void e`

+Evaluates and and discards the value of `e`.
+The type of the expression is `void`.

 ### Declaration reference

-    ref d
+    `ref d`

+A reference to a declaration.
+The type and value of the expression depend on the type of declaration.

+When `d` is the name of an object, the value of this expression is a reference to the declared type of `v`.
+When `

 A reference to a declared name.
 The type of the expression depends on the kind of declaration (see below).